worldbank/metadata-editor-docs/docs/documenting_geographic.md

 **METADATA INFORMATION**

 This section is not specific to geographic datasets.
 It corresponds to the *Document description* section of the DDI Codebook metadata standard (for microdata) and to the *Information on metadata* section in other metadata standards and schemas.
 This section contains metadata on the metadata, structured in a format consistent across metadata standards supported by the Metadata Editor.
-The content of this section is maintly intended to be used by catalog administrators, and will not be exported to ISO 19100 metadata files.
+The content of this section is mainly intended to be used by catalog administrators, and will not be exported to ISO 19100 metadata files.

 **DESCRIPTION**